1834 Palach: Orbit and classification

 Palach is a member of the Eos family (606), the largest asteroid family in the outer main belt consisting of nearly 10,000 asteroids.

 It orbits the Sun in the outer main-belt at a distance of 2.8–3.2 AU once every 5 years and 3 months (1,922 days).
 Its orbit has an eccentricity of 0.07 and an inclination of 9° with respect to the ecliptic.
-As no precoveries were taken, and no prior identifications were made, Palachs observation arc begins with its official discovery observation in 1969.
+As no precoveries were taken, and no prior identifications were made, Palach's observation arc begins with its official discovery observation in 1969.

 Physical characteristics

 Rotation period

 In September 2006, a rotational lightcurve for Palach was obtained from photometric observations made by French amateur astronomer Laurent Bernasconi at St. Michel sur Meu.
 It gave a rotation period of 3.139 hours with a brightness amplitude of 0.16 magnitude (U=2).
 In May 2010, a second lightcurve, obtained by Zachary Pligge at Oakley Southern Sky Observatory, Australia, gave a period of 3.1358 hours with an amplitude of 0.13 (U=2).